UCSB-CCS-CS/F13-CS1L/ProjectOverviews/r5sowa.md

-contributing to the arduino lights gif project for DPEA
+contributing to the arduino LED gif project for DPEA